 - Every two years from age 5 to 60

-If your optometrist determines you are at a higher risk for vision problems, they may recommend more frequent eye exams.
+If your optometrist determines you’re at a higher risk for vision problems, they may recommend more frequent eye exams.
+And, if you wear glasses or contacts, you should see your Eye Centers of Florida eye doctor every year for a check-up and a renewed prescription.

-- Having shadows or bright flashes of light affecting your vision
+- Shadows or bright flashes of light seriously affecting your vision

 - A sudden decrease in vision